It’s time we stop taking our backs for granted.

 Dump Your Mattress--and Your Pillow

 Goldilocks was onto something when she skipped over Papa Bear’s bed (too hard) and Mama Bear’s bed (too soft) for the perfect comfort of Baby Bear’s mattress.
-Picking the right mattress is one of the most vital--yet overlooked--ways to prevent and eliminate back pain.
+Picking the right mattress is one of the most vital--yet overlooked--ways to prevent and eliminate pressure points and stiffness.
 The reason: spinal alignment.

 Traditional mattresses, no matter if hard or soft, can force your body into a position that doesn’t follow the natural curve of your spine.
-This means your weight isn’t distributed equally across your body, creating pressure points that can lead to back pain.
+This means your weight isn’t distributed equally across your body, creating pressure points and discomfort.

 Your best bet: Go for a foam-based mattress that contours to your body instead of forcing your body to conform to it.
 This puts your spine in the right alignment for proper sleep.

-At Bear Mattress, we go a step further with our mattress designed with four layers of contouring, Quick-Response and graphite-gel infused foam that increases pressure relief and helps you sleep better and wake up with energy instead of pain.
-Bear takes pain-relief and back pain seriously.
+At Bear Mattress, we go a step further with our mattress designed with four layers of contouring, Quick-Response and graphite-gel infused foam that increases pressure relief and helps you sleep better and awake with renewed energy.
+Bear is a top-rated mattress for back pain.
 Don't believe us?
 Just ask the American Chiropractic Association (ACA) where Bear has been listed as an official corporate member.

 And don’t forget your pillows!
 Think of your neck and head as an extension of your spine--you want to make they’re in alignment with your spine, too, but most pillows either crank your head up too high or cause it to drop down.
-The Bear Pillow eliminates the neck pain that other pillows cause by contouring to your head and natural neck alignment with Loft-X foam, along with mesh and Double Ice fabric that keeps you cool, calm and collected as you snooze.
+The Bear Pillow contours to your head and neck, creating a natural alignment with Loft-X foam, along with mesh and Double Ice fabric that keeps you cool, calm and collected as you snooze.

 Disclaimer: The information in this article is designed to provide helpful information on the subjects discussed.
 The post is not meant to be used, nor should it be used, to diagnose or treat any medical condition.
 For diagnosis or treatment of any medical condition, please consult your own physician.
 References included in this article are intended for informational purposes only, and do not constitute an endorsement of any websites or sources.